charJKL/csharp.player/README.md

 In first use program will create "playlist" folder and "settings.txt" in current directory.

 ## Issues
-To browser internet application involves WPF WebBrowser control, which isn't perfect.
+Player to browser internet involves WPF <WebBrowser/> control, which isn't perfect.
 Most fancy websites may looks ugly, or not work at all.
+Application require .NET Framework 4.6 at least.

 ## Printscreen
 <div align="center">